exploring self-realization, sacred personhood, and full humanity

 if love - real [romantic] love - is the impure impulse, the degrading

 impulse, the subject for jest, which it is so almost universally

-“Yes; I mean all [including sexual love].
+“Yes; [I know what you are thinking.]
+I mean all [facets of their romance, including physical, sexual love].
 Do not the flowers bloom,

 and bloom immortally here?
 Every opening blossom is a manifestation of love, a sexual union.
 Would you deny immortality to the flower of life [romantic love], to that which even as we find it, good, bad and indifferent, is, after all, all that makes life tolerable?
 It is at the source of all action.
 It is, when unperverted, the deepest and purest impulse of every heart.